 The Humane Society of North Iowa was founded in 1959 by Alice Anne Blackmore and was located on her farm in Mason City, IA.
 Alice Anne cared for hundreds of animals on this farm and created the beginning foundations of an animal rescue organization in North Iowa.

 In 1986, David and Phyllis Murphy purchased a retiring Veterinarian’s office on the north end of Mason City and gifted the building to the Humane Society of North Iowa.
-Every square inch of this donated space was utilized to the fullest for the next 2 decades.
-The demands of the organization had outgrown the size of the building and more space was needed.
+Every square inch of this donated space was utilized to the fullest over the next two decades.
+Eventually, the demands of the organization had outgrown the size of the building and more space was needed.

 In 2006, the MacNider family donated 6.5 acres of land to the Humane Society of North Iowa on which to construct a new facility.
 Blueprints were drawn up and plans for a Capital Campaign were made.
 In the summer of 2008, the “Making Miracles Happen” Capital Campaign was launched with a goal of $1 million dollars.